What To Know IF Your Page Loading Time Doesn't Seem Great (At First) On WPX

 So a real, human visitor, not a bot from Pingdom or GTMetrix, will see the page MUCH faster than the REPORTED time shown with these tools.

-The easiest test is to go to your own website/s on WPX from different VPN locations and browsers with cleared caches and see how fast they load for you, a real person visiting the site.
+The easiest test is to go to your own website/s on WPX from different VPN locations (Tunnelbear has a useful free VPN option) and browsers with cleared caches and see how fast they load for you, a real person visiting the site.

 You can also TEMPORARILY remove the code for all those tools/functions from your website and re-test on Pingdom and GTMetrix to see what I’m talking about.